NullableIsBellable/Windows-IL2CPP-Runtime-Dumper/README.md

 A tool designed to dump il2cpp games in runtime using the il2cpp exports **(also works for games that have the export `il2cpp_domain_get_assemblies` protected)**.

+If the module name of your targeted game is not GameAssembly.dll then you can change it in the il2cpp_dump.h file

 ## **Features**

 - **Dumping of Constant Fields**